 Los Angeles State College was founded by an act of the State Legislature in July 1947.
 In 1955, the campus broke ground on its current site and officially became California State University, Los Angeles in 1972.
-California State University, Los Angeles is organized into six colleges: Arts and Letters; Business and Economics; Education; Engineering, Computer Science, and Technology; Health and Human Services; and Natural and Social Sciences.
+California State University, Los Angeles is organized into six colleges: Arts and Letters; Business and Economics; Engineering, Computer Science, and Technology; Natural and Social Sciences; the Charter College of Education; and the Rongxiang Xu College of Health and Human Services.